iwillig/fixcity/fixcity/README.txt

     in config.ini as needed.
 You MUST change the value of the 'SECRET_KEY' setting.

- 1) Create your database:
+ 2) Create your database:

   createdb -T template_postgis bmabr

- 2) Load the data:
+ 3) Load the data:

    psql -d bmabr < fixcity/sql/gis_community_board.sql

- 3) Bootstrap the django models:
+ 4) Bootstrap the django models:

   cd fixcity
   ./manage.py syncdb

-You will also want to use the /admin/sites/site UI to change the domain name and display name of the website.
+ 5) Visit the /admin/sites/site UI to change the domain name and display name of the website.
 These are used eg. in account confirmation email sent to users who register.

 Deployment